Long-Term Goal 1: Recruit, support and retain distinguished faculty (CAA Standard 2.0 Faculty)

 Measurable Objective: Faculty will incorporate these pedagogical strategies in at least two assignments in each course they teach.

 Schedule: Beginning Fall 2020.
-The chair will review syllabi yearly and discuss the curriculum at a scheduled yearly retreat.
+The chair will review syllabi each semester and discuss the curriculum at a scheduled yearly retreat.
 The retreat will be in summer 2021.

-Measurable Objective: The chair will review the syllabi annually and provide feedback.
+Measurable Objective: The chair will review the syllabi each semester and provide feedback.

-Schedule: The chair will review syllabi yearly and discuss the curriculum at a scheduled yearly retreat.
+Schedule: The chair will review syllabi each semester and discuss the curriculum at the scheduled yearly retreat.

 Long-Term Goal 3: Recruit and retain intellectually engaged, and ethical students (CAA Standard 4.0 Students).

 Strategy 1: Recruit well-prepared and motivated students of diverse ethnicity, cultures and linguistic backgrounds.